rlmic/impact-bombing-vietnam/README.md

 [^1]: Edward Miguel and Gérard Roland.
 “The long-run impact of bombing Vietnam”.
 In: Journal of Development Economics 96.1 (2011), pp. 1–15. url:  https://doi.org/10.1016/j.jdeveco.2010.07.004

 [^2]: Several STATA routines may need to be installed for the programs to run properly.

+[^3]: Supplement of "The Long-run Impact of Bombing Vietnam" and the *Corrigendum* to "The Long-run Impact of Bombing Vietnam".

 </p>